FazilMSD7/FazilMSD7/README.md

 👋 Hello there!
-I'm Muhammed Fazil, a passionate Java developer with 1.5 year of experience. ☕️
+I'm Muhammed Fazil, a passionate Software Development Engineer in Test (SDET) with 1.5 years of experience. ☕️

-🚀 I specialize in building scalable and robust applications using Java and related technologies.
+🚀 I specialize in ensuring the quality and reliability of applications, utilizing Java and related technologies.
+My role involves developing robust testing frameworks and driving automation to maintain high software standards.

-💼 Currently, I work as a System Associate at Infosys, where I collaborate with talented teams to develop innovative software solutions.
-I have a solid understanding of object-oriented programming principles and design patterns, and I strive to write clean, maintainable code.
+💼 Currently, I am a System Associate at Infosys, where I work alongside skilled teams to design, test, and refine cutting-edge software solutions.
+My expertise in quality assurance principles and methodologies allows me to contribute to delivering top-notch software.

+🌟 In addition to my core SDET skills, I am actively expanding my knowledge in data science.
+I’m diving into topics such as:
+   - SQL (including advanced SQL techniques)
+   - Python
+   - PowerBI, Tableau
+   - Generative AI
+   - Advanced Excel
+   - Numpy and Pandas

-🌟 My areas of expertise include:
+🔧 My technical expertise includes:
    - Java SE development
    - Spring Framework (Spring Boot)
-   - Selenium and DevOps(Jenkins, Instana)
+   - Selenium and DevOps (Jenkins, Instana)
    - RESTful web services
    - Database design and optimization (MySQL)
    - Agile methodologies (Scrum)
    - ReadyAPI and Jira

-📚 I'm always eager to expand my knowledge and keep up with the latest advancements in the Programming and IT ecosystem.
-I'm passionate about continuous learning and embrace new technologies and tools that can enhance productivity and deliver high-quality solutions.
+📚 I am committed to continuous learning and staying updated with the latest advancements in both software testing and data science.
+Embracing new technologies and tools is a key part of my approach to enhancing productivity and delivering high-quality solutions.

-🌐 Besides Java, I also have experience with HTML, CSS, JavaScript, and front-end frameworks like Angular and React.
-This allows me to work effectively on full-stack projects and collaborate with front-end developers to create seamless user experiences.
+🌐 Beyond Java Testing, I am also delving into data science and analytics, with hands-on experience in Python, SQL, and PowerBI.
+This expanding skill set complements my full-stack knowledge and enables me to derive actionable insights from data, enhancing project outcomes and driving data-informed decisions.

 📫 If you have any questions, suggestions, or exciting projects to collaborate on, feel free to reach out.
-I'm open to new opportunities and love to connect with fellow developers.
-Let's build something amazing together!
+I’m open to new opportunities and enjoy connecting with fellow developers.
+Let’s build something amazing together!

-🌟 Check out my repositories below to see some of the projects I've worked on.
-Don't forget to leave a ⭐️ if you find them helpful or interesting!
+🌟 Check out my repositories below to explore some of the projects I’ve worked on.
+If you find them helpful or interesting, please leave a ⭐️!